learning-toolbox/viridi/packages/vite-plugin-viridi/README.md

 console.log(notes);
 ```

-> Tip: The `@viridi` module is not a JS module in the file system, it is a [virtual file](https://vitejs.dev/guide/api-plugin.html#importing-a-virtual-file) that is created on the fly.
-It is best practice to use the `@` prefix to note this.
-This shouldn't affect you either way.
+> Fun fact: `@viridi` is not a actual JS in your file system, it is a [virtual file](https://vitejs.dev/guide/api-plugin.html#importing-a-virtual-file) that is created on the fly.
+It seems to be best practice to use the `@` prefix to note this.

 ### Markdown